Julio Herrera Velutini: Career

 In the early 1990s, Velutini began working at the Caracas Stock Exchange with Multinvest Casa de Bolsa, where he was a member of the board of directors until 1998.
 That same year he became CEO of Transban Investments Corp, becoming one of its main shareholders and senior manager of companies such as Kia Motors of Venezuela, BMW de Venezuela, BBO Financial Services, Transporte de Valores Bancarios de Venezuela (securities transport company), Bolivar Banco Universal, where at the age of 29 he was Chairman of the Board of Directors.

 In the early 2000s, he acquired companies such as Caja Caracas Casa de Bolsa and IBG Trading (USA).
-In 2006, together with Transbanca's financial executive train and his partners, he acquired control of Banco Real and Banreal International Bank.
 Until February 2009, he was Chairman of the Board of Directors of Banco Real, and Banreal Holding (Spain), which he subsequently sold due to economic and political instability and the deterioration of Latin America; he also held management positions in Banco Activo Banco Comercial.

-In 2008, with an investment of $5 million, which led to a capital of over $60 million and assets under management of some $600 million, he founded Bancredito International Bank & Trust Corporation (Bancredito).
 He also created the Bancredito Foundation and Bancredito Financial Services.
-In 2016, the Bancrédito Group expanded with the acquisition of Consultiva Wealth Management, an investment advisory firm registered and regulated by the Securities and Exchange Commission (SEC), located in Puerto Rico and New York.
+In 2016, the Bancrédito Group expanded with the acquisition of Consultiva Wealth Management an investment advisory firm registered and regulated by the Securities and Exchange Commission (SEC), located in Puerto Rico and New York.

-In 2012, he started a European financial group and founded Britannia Wealth Management in Geneva, Switzerland, an asset management firm, member of the Association Suisse des Gérants de Fortune (ASG).
-In 2016 he founded Britannia Financial Group (BFG) also in banking, securities, consulting and investment management.
-Britannia Financial Group is a shareholder in a number of financial institutions around the world.

-Intermedia Limited, another company of which he is owner and shareholder, owns the Miami, Florida-based Diario Las Américas.
-Herrera Velutini holds positions as a board member of numerous other international corporate and financial services banks.
+Political funding

+Between 2019 and 2022, Veluntini donated over £500,000 to the UK Conservative Party through his company Britannia Financial Group Limited.

-In August 2022, Herrera Velutini was accused of illegally financing former governor Wanda Vázquez Garced's election campaign based on a quantitative and qualitative survey commissioned in 2020 to the private company City Group London to study the pre-electoral panorama in Puerto Rico.
+In August 2022, Herrera Velutini was accused of illegally financing former governor of Puerto Rico Wanda Vázquez Garced's election campaign based on a quantitative and qualitative survey commissioned in 2020 to the private company City Group London to study the pre-electoral panorama in Puerto Rico.
 Vázquez Garced's lawyer stated that the survey that led to the indictment of both the banker and Vázquez Garced was not prepared for her benefit.
 Upon learning of the indictment, Herrera Velutini voluntarily presented himself to the authorities and pleaded not guilty.

 In August 2025, prosecutors dismissed the original charges of conspiracy, federal program bribery, and honest services wire fraud, after Herrera Velutini pleaded guilty to a misdemeanor violation of United States campaign finance law.

-His sentencing is scheduled for December 10,2025.
+In January 2026, President Donald J. Trump granted a full and unconditional pardon to both Velutini and the former FBI agent, another of the co-defendants and the former governor.
+The federal court dismissed the case in its entirety and ordered that a sentence be issued in accordance with the closure of the case.
+A White House spokesperson said the investigation began ten days after the former governor publicly endorsed Donald J. Trump's 2020 candidacy.
+According to him, the pardon documents show that the prosecution was politically motivated.